DavidFF6h/DS_Assignment1/README.md

   Type the number corresponding to the desired command and press enter

 ## Data.txt:
-  This file simply contains a list of 10 integers (for simplicity's sake) to be passed into the array that this program utilizes for all operations
+  This file simply contains a list of 100 integers to be passed into the array that this program utilizes for all operations

 ## DataHandler.h:
   This is the programs header file containing all of the necessary member data and function definitions.